The Principles of the u3a Movement

 The Third Age Principle

-• Members should do all they can to ensure that people wanting to join a U3A can do so.
+• u3as should do all they can to ensure that anyone wanting to join can do so, rather than members should do this.

 The Self-help Learning Principle